Pathfinder Initiative FAQs

-- Find the date, venue and course that suits you
+- Find the date, venue and course that suits you on our events page

 - Create an account and checkout

-- 8 weeks before event login to your account and pay remaining balance.
+- 8 weeks before event, login to your account and pay remaining balance

 - Attend event on chosen days